TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/default_styles.md

 1. Read [Reboot, Resets, and Reasoning](https://css-tricks.com/reboot-resets-reasoning/) for an excellent history of resets and what it means for a reset to be opinionated.
 1. Read [Making the case for CSS normalize and reset stylesheets in 2023](https://mattbrictson.com/blog/css-normalize-and-reset).
 It does an excellent job of discussing the differences in various resets and why you might choose to use them.
 1. [Josh Comeau's custom CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/) also includes a great breakdown of his thought process behind each rule he uses, giving you an idea of how to reason about these ideas.
+1. Watch [Do We Still Need Resets?](https://www.youtube.com/watch?v=msBOZEwWaNE) for a decent argument against using resets now.

 </div>